kamrinklauschie/kamr.in/README.md

 ## kamr.in is an inspiration blog run by Kamrin Klauschie.
 Expect quotes, books, photography, interior design, art, travel, nature, beauty, and fun.

 # Background 💡
 For years, the swissmiss (https://www.swiss-miss.com/) blog run by Tina Roth Eisenburg has been a design and inspiration staple in a healthy information diet for millions of designers and creatives.
 But why is it chronological?
 Typical chronological blog design is lame and outdated.
-It's time for a fresh and exciting re-invention of
+It's time for a fresh and exciting re-invention of a classic.

 # Features 💣
 - Isometric Background Layout (All Pages)